sharetribe/flex-docs/src/docs/ftw-content/hosted-microcopy/index.md

 to how Git works.
 Individual asset files might have not changed when the whole version has changed and this might cause
 [HTTP redirects](https://www.sharetribe.com/api-reference/asset-delivery-api.html#http-redirects).
-Since FTW templates use Flex SDK, the response always contains the data for the requested asset, even if the asset has not changed in the specified version.
+Since the template uses Flex SDK, the response always contains the data for the requested asset, even if the asset has not changed in the specified version.